 Contact: David Kyler | email@example.com | (912) 506-5088 | 221 Mallory St, Suite B, St Simons Island, GA 31522

 CIA utilize sports and physical activities as an outreach to children, youth and adults to build character, excellence, and teamwork.
 By increasing physical activity, as a team, our programs put into action the gospel of Jesus Christ through relationship building, character building, and one-on-one interactions with participants during practice, game and devotion times.

 Contact: Allen Benner | firstname.lastname@example.org | (912) 230-7760 | 154 Granville Nix Ln, Brunswick, GA 31525

-Christ Episcopal Church, also known as Christ Church Frederica, is a congregation that has been on St Simons Island since 1736 when General James Oglethorpe established Fort Frederica in the colony of Georgia.
+Christ Church Frederica is a congregation that has been on St. Simons Island since 1736 when General James Oglethorpe established Fort Frederica in the colony of Georgia.
 Their mission is to “make Christ known to our community and the world through worship, fellowship, service and outreach.”
 Christ Church has several charitable arms which include a Tour of Homes among several others.